 Inserting widgets - text fields

-Let's create a form providing information about persons, i.e. a form connected it with Persons table.
+Let us create a form to show information about persons, i.e. a form connected to the Persons table.

 - Click the toolbar button again and click on the form surface to insert another widget.
-Repeat this action once again until you get three more text boxes inserted in your form.
-For the sake of simplicity we will limit ourselves to five data fields.
+Repeat this action until you have a total of five text boxes on your form.
+(For the sake of simplicity we limit ourselves to five data fields).

 - The commands , and makes it possible to move or copy widgets between forms, even between separate database projects.

-- Holding the Ctrl key down while clicking a widget allows to select multiple widgets.
+- Holding the Ctrl key down while clicking a widget allows selection of multiple widgets.

 - Instead of using Ctrl key while moving the widget.
 After the mouse button is released, the dragged widget will not be moved but copied in the new location. and commands, to duplicate a widget within the same form you can hold down the

-This page was last modified on 20 April 2012, at 07:44.
-This page has been accessed 1,564 times.
-Content is available under Creative Commons License SA 3.0 and the GNU Free Documentation License 1.2.
+This page was last modified on 28 August 2015, at 16:50.
+Content is available under Creative Commons License SA 3.0 and the GNU Free Documentation License 1.2